Ankle arthroscopy

 A camera being passed into the joint, through one of the incisions

-A camera is passed into your joint through one of the incisions and the image is shown on a screen.
-The other incision is used for instruments to enter the joint (see diagram).
+Your surgeon will pass a camera into the joint, through one of the incisions and the image is shown on a screen.
+The other incision is used so instruments can enter the joint.

-During your operation it may be necessary to swap the camera and instruments to the other side to get better access to your ankle.
+During your operation it may be necessary to swap the camera and instruments to the other side.
+This will give your surgeon better access to your ankle.

 What procedures can be performed with arthroscopy?